MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RetentionCompliancePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance Center PowerShell.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

-Use the Set-RetentionCompliancePolicy cmdlet to modify existing retention policies in the Security & Compliance Center.
+Use the Set-RetentionCompliancePolicy cmdlet to modify existing retention policies in the Microsoft 365 compliance center.

 **Note**: Running this cmdlet causes a full synchronization across your organization, which is a significant operation.
 If you need to update multiple policies, wait until the policy distribution is successful before running the cmdlet again for the next policy.